yya518/yya518.github.io/research.md

 * * *

-My research on business analytics and NLP are published in business discipline journals and major NLP/AI conferences.
+My research on business analytics and NLP are published in major business-discipline journals and major NLP/AI conferences and journals.
 <br>

 <b> Business-discipline Journals: </b> <br>